-The previous discussion of developing a background for managing the delivery of hospitality is essential for adopting total quality management (TQM) practices, as discussed in chapter 2.
-Hotel owners and managers who fail to develop a clear service strategy statement and make a financial commitment to delivering hospitality experience extreme difficulty in applying TQM.
-TQM requires an immense commitment of labor to analyze guest and employee interaction, the reallocation of responsibilities and authority to foster an improvement in services, and a long-term commitment to learning a new method of management.
+The previous discussion of developing a background for managing the delivery of hospitality is essential for adopting total quality management (TQM) practices, as discussed in Chapter 2.
+Hotel owners and managers who fail to develop a clear service strategy statement and make a financial commitment to delivering hospitality experience extreme difficulty in applying the principles of TOM.
+TOM requires an immense commitment of labor to analyze guest and employee interaction, reallocation of responsibilities and authority to foster an improvement in services, and a long-term commitment for learning a new method of management.
 Preparation for adopting TQM is a requisite for success.